dart-lang/site-www/src/_guides/language/effective-dart/design.md

 When you have a synchronous function that doesn't return a value, you use `void` as the return type.
-The asynchronous equivalent for a method that doesn't produce a value, but should have the work awaited, is `Future<void>`.
+The asynchronous equivalent for a method that doesn't produce a value, but that the caller might need to await, is `Future<void>`.

 You may see code that uses `Future` or `Future<Null>` instead because older versions of Dart didn't allow `void` as a type argument.
 Now that it does, you